libetl/curl/README.md

     }
 ```

-You can also specify four additional curl options using jvm code :
+You can also specify five additional curl options using jvm code :
 * javaOptions.interceptor can be used to surround the call with a custom
   handling
 * javaOptions.placeHolders allows to define substitution variables